pkliczewski/vagrant-kubevirt/README.md

 ## Features
 * Vagrant `up`, `halt`, `status` and `destroy` commands.
 * Create and boot virtual machines using templates, registry image or pvc.
+* Provision the virtual machines with any built-in Vagrant provisioner.
+* SSH into the VMIs

 ## Future work
-* Provision the virtual machines with any built-in Vagrant provisioner.
 * Synced folder support
 * Package running virtual machines into new vagrant-kubevirt friendly boxes
-* SSH into the VMIs
+* Manage networks for virtual machines

 ## Usage